 The Irish word for life - "beatha" - presented in Ogham in the trunk of a Celtic Tree of Life designed by Douglas Cavanaugh of Celtic Hammer Club.
 Our Ogham and Doug's artwork are digitally paired and then dimensionally printed in earthen hues of greens and browns.

-- Presented as 8x10 in white mat and black wood frame in open front corrugated box perfect for gift wrapping
+- Presented as 8x10 in white mat and black wood frame (includes glass, open-front box, and backing with installed hangers)

 - Includes a descriptive label on the back of the mat and frame along with a 4x6 card explaining the history of the Ogham alphabet